How to stop your Mac battery drain in sleep mode

 - Click Settings.

 - Select “Enable Malware monitor” and “Look for threats in the background.”

 There is no setting that allows you to turn off notifications while your Mac is asleep, but there is one that disables them while the screen is sleeping.
 And, obviously, if your Mac is asleep, the screen is also sleeping.

-- At the bottom of the window, there is the "Allow notifications" section.
-Uncheck the boxes next to “When the display is sleeping” and "When the screen is locked."
+- Under the Notification Center pane, there is the “Allow notifications” section.
+Turn off the “When the display is sleeping” and "When the screen is locked" options.

 8. Reset the System Management Controller (SMC)

 If nothing else works, you should try resetting your Mac’s SMC.
 The SMC manages various hardware processes, including how the battery works.
 While it’s something of a last resort, it won’t harm your Mac and is often recommended by Apple as a fix for problems that can’t be fixed with simpler solutions.

 How to reset the SMC on MacBooks with a non-removable battery

 - When it is shut down, press Shift+Control+Option (Alt) keys.